top of page

 Considerations that matter for sailors

-There are a few specific points cruisers tend to care about when reviewing a health insurance policy.
+There are a few specific points cruisers tend to care about when reviewing sailing travel insurance policies.

 • Coverage - Genki is worldwide, with limits applying to time in the United States and Canada.

-• Search and rescue - Isn't covered, but may be by your yacht insurance, or can be purchased separately from a specialist provider
+• Search and rescue - Like most travel insurers it isn't covered by the Genki policy, but may be by your yacht insurance, or can be purchased separately from a specialist provider

 Offshore coverage

-One of the main considerations is coverage for medical emergencies that occur offshore, or while sailing.
-The good news - Genki explicitly includes this on all of their policies.
+One of the main considerations in finding health insurance for sailors is coverage for medical emergencies that occur offshore, or while sailing.
+The good news - Genki explicitly includes this in all of their policies.

 Covered for recreational sailing in both coastal and international water